-The Company primarily operates in Canada and in South and Central America, and through Q2 2015 has continued to see signs of a significant increase in activity in the United States for the Water Systems group.
+The Company primarily operates in Canada for Professional Services and in North America and Central America for Water Systems.
 Typical clients for wastewater treatment plants are mines in remote locations; food processing and resort complexes in Latin America; and developers and municipalities in the U.S. and Canada.